Why Is My Engine Temperature Warning Light On?

 Diagnosing a faulty temperature sensor requires specialized diagnostic equipment and expertise.
 A qualified mechanic can perform diagnostic tests to determine if the sensor is functioning correctly and replace it if necessary.

-An illuminated engine temperature light is not a warning to be taken lightly.
+An illuminated engine temperature warning light is not to be taken lightly.
 Ignoring this warning sign can result in severe engine damage and costly repairs.
 If your engine temperature light is on, it's essential to address the issue promptly to avoid further complications.
 Whether it's a low coolant level, faulty thermostat, cooling system malfunction, or faulty temperature sensor, seeking professional assistance is crucial to diagnose and resolve the problem effectively.

 Why You Shouldn’t Work on Your Own Mazda if You Don’t Know What You’re Doing